Orion-AI-Lab/orion-ai-lab.github.io/content/authors/paraskevi-oikonomou/_index.md

 ## Organizational groups that you belong to (for People widget)
 ##   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Collaborators
+  - Core team
 ---
-Paraskevi Oikonomou holds a M. Eng. in Rural, Surveying and Geoinformatics Engineering from National Technical University of Athens.
-Her Diploma Thesis focuses on monitoring and prediction of natural regeneration after wildfires in Mediterranean vegetated areas.
-In 2023, she conducted her internship as a geospatial engineer in the private factor, working for Horizon 2020 projects.
-Currently, at Orion Lab she is working on regeneration monitoring after wildfires.
+Paraskevi Oikonomou holds a diploma of Rural, Surveying and Geoinformatics Engineering from the National Technical University of Athens.
+Her thesis, in the field of remote sensing, focuses on monitoring and predicting natural regeneration after wildfires in Mediterranean vegetated areas.
+In 2023, she conducted her internship in the private factor, focusing on Horizon 2020 projects.
+She joined Orion Lab in 2024.